02 Nov EngageMedia Presents Results and Opens up the Dialogue on Digital Security

 - We tried to explain that we may need to build a stronger security culture.
-We should not depend on certain types technology and apps only, but also consider non tech aspect of digital security.
+We should not depend on certain types of technology and apps only, but also consider the non-tech aspect of digital security.

-- An approach to digital threat need to be more holistic.
+- Any approach to digital threat needs to be more holistic.
 We know from experiences that tackling just a few aspects of a (digital) threat is not enough.
 Things are much more intertwined than we think at first.

-- Journalist need to do more research themselves.
+- Journalists need to do more research themselves.
 There are already many resources online, even in Indonesian (Bahasa Indonesia).

-- There are many individual experiences and best practices on how journalist can protect themselves.
+- There are many individual experiences and best practices on how journalists can protect themselves.
 These need to be shared.

 - Don’t share sensitive materials that can be dangerous to yourself and others on the internet.

-- Journalist should be more careful using social media.
+- Journalists should be more careful about using social media.
 They need to know precisely what type of information can be shared through social media.

 - Journalists associations and organization can pioneer workshops around security in general and journalist’s digital security more particularly.

-One thing for sure was journalists need more assistance and skill to defence their self and privacy.
+The main point emerged from the discussions was that journalists needed more assistance and skill to defend their self and privacy.
 This can be overcome if they get more help from internal and external actors.
-On this occasion, some AJI journalists already ask for more techical detail assistance and this something that we also suggested that every journalist institution or even media company need to hold and build their own security procedure and standards.
+On this occasion, some AJI journalists already asked for more technical assistance and this is something that we also suggested that every journalist institution or even media company need to create and sustain their own security procedure and standards.